prebid/Prebid.js/modules/weboramaRtdProvider.md

 });
 ```

-The module configuration has 3 independent sections (`weboCtxConf`, `weboUserDataConf` and `weboLiteDataConf`), each one mapped to a single product (`contextual`, `wam` and `lite`).
+The module configuration has 3 independent sections (`weboCtxConf` and `weboUserDataConf`), each one mapped to a single product (`contextual` and `wam`).
 No section is enabled by default, we must be explicit like in the minimal example below:

 ```javascript
 pbjs.setConfig({